 The remaining structures of the Wakefield Diary Complex retain almost complete exterior integrity of materials and design elements.
 As we take a closer look at each section of the property, you will find that though some things have changed inside, many of the original materials have been utilized.

 Let’s start with the Dairy Barn that was built in 1934.
-The dairy barn is a massive, rectangular, four-story structure comprising over 8,000 square feet.
-It was constructed to accommodate a heard of approximately thirty-five Guernsey milk cows.
+The dairy barn is a massive, rectangular, four-story structure comprising over 11,500 square feet.
+It was constructed to accommodate a herd of approximately thirty-five Guernsey milk cows.
 Its predominant feature is the graceful bell-shaped roof that slopes steeply from the right to the slightly flared overhanging eaves.
-We now use the entire building for weddings and events.
+We now use the entire building for weddings, concerts, corporate events, and more.
 We were able to keep much of its original charm and features.
 When you step inside, you get a feel of what things were like then.

-The Calf Barn that was also built in 1934 was used to shelter the calves born at Wakefield from five days of age until they were about six months of age.
-We now use this building as our bridal suite and for office space, however, the calf barn does retain some original materials and features of its plan.
+The Calf Barn, which was also built in 1934, was used to shelter the calves born at Wakefield from five days of age until they were about six months of age.
+We now use this building as our bridal suite and for office space.
+However, the calf barn does retain some original materials and features of its plan.

-The Bull Barn that was constructed in 1934 has been unaltered from its date of construction.
+The Bull Barn that was constructed in 1934 has been largely unaltered from its date of construction.

 Five acres of rolling hills northeast of the barn are currently used as a horse pasture for our resident horses.

-We are excited to eligible for the National Register under Criterion A, for agriculture, as an assemblage of structures that tell the story of progressive dairy farming in Wake County during the period of significance 1934 through 1947.
+We are excited to be part of the National Register under Criterion A, for agriculture, as an assemblage of structures that tell the story of progressive dairy farming in Wake County during the period of significance from 1934 through 1947.

 THE HISTORIC WAKEFIELD BARN TODAY

 The Historic Wakefield Barn is one of a few dairy complexes surviving in Wake County.
 However, none of the surviving dairy complexes display the attention to architectural detail seen at The Historic Wakefield Barn.
-Business partners Samad Hachby and Tae Park purchased the land in 2017 and it has now become an event and wedding venue.
+Tae Park purchased the land in 2017 and has become a venue for weddings, concerts, corporate events, and more!